alfabr90/sparkquantum/README.md

 For now, the user can only simulate discrete time quantum walks (DTQW), but simulations of Grover's search and Shor's integer factorizarion algorithms are planned to be implemented soon.

+To check all source code documentation (Python docstrings), visit this project's page in [Read the Docs](https://sparkquantum.readthedocs.io/en/latest/).

 ### Discrete Time Quantum Walk

 As DTQW is characterized as an iterative algorithm, this simulator considers each step as a matrix-vector multiplication - the matrix represents the unitary evolution operator and the vector represents the current state of the system.